HOLLIS and WorldCat

 - Visual image data from VIA and other image databases

-To do a systematic topic search in HOLLIS+, search any reasonable keywords, choose pertinent records, and look at the Subject terms.
+To do a systematic topic search in HOLLIS, search any reasonable keywords, choose pertinent records, and look at the Subject terms.
 These are terms chosen by the Library of Congress to express the subject matter of the book.
 Once you find the proper term for your topic, redo the search using that term.
+For example, the LC term for shell shock is "War neuroses"

 Primary Source Terms: